r-spatial/stars/README.md

 ### [`gdalcubes`](https://github.com/appelmar/gdalcubes_R/)

-Package `gdalcubes` can be used to create data cubes (or functions from them) from image collections, sets of multi-band images with different
+Package `gdalcubes` can be used to create data cubes (or functions from them) from image collections, sets of multi-band images with varying

 -   spatial resolution
 -   spatial extent
 -   coordinate reference systems (e.g., spread over multiple UTM zones)
 -   observation times

-and does this by resampling and/or aggregating over space and/or time; it heavily reuses GDAL VRT's and gdalwarp for spatial resampling and/or warping.
+and does this by resampling and/or aggregating over space and/or time.
+It reuses GDAL VRT's and gdalwarp for spatial resampling and/or warping, and handles temporal resampling or aggregation itself.

 ### [`ncdfgeom`](https://github.com/USGS-R/ncdfgeom)